-- Tell a compelling story of one animal-a dog who survived a hoarding situation or a cat who was found in a dumpster-and then broaden it to the bigger picture of animal rescue - Share interesting backgrounds of staff, volunteers or adopters-the human interest angle is compelling, too - Have you reached a milestone, celebrated a birthday, hit a record number of adoptions think about a "Top 10 List" or even a "Top 3" format for your story
+- Tell a compelling story of one animal-a horse who beat the odds or a donkey who survived a difficult surgery-and then broaden it to the bigger picture of equine rescue - Share interesting backgrounds of staff, volunteers or adopters-the human interest angle is compelling, too - Have you reached a milestone, celebrated a birthday, hit a record number of adoptions think about a "Top 10 List" or even a "Top 3" format for your story - Note: Seizing on what's trending in popular culture is effective at generating buzz.
+For example, one equine rescue played on the popular reality TV show, "The Bachelor," and had a male horse choose his "soul mare" at a community event.